Japan's Suga to run in LDP leadership race, source says | Politics

 "People still want an LDP government, but after Mr Abe has resigned they're asking: 'Who's got a different style?'"
 Ishiba told Reuters in an interview on Monday.
 "I've continuously challenged Abe and I have more support than those who haven't.
 This is not based on performance, but on expectations," he said, in comments that appeared to be aimed at Suga.

-Ishiba has also not declared an intention to run and declined to comment on his plans when asked by Reuters.
+Ishiba has also not formally declared an intention to run and declined to comment on his plans when asked by Reuters.
+The Asahi Shimbun newspaper later reported he would run, citing members of his faction.
 BLOCKING ISHIBA?

 LDP executives are expected to adopt a quicker, slimmed-down election format for the race that would limit voting to lawmakers and representatives of local chapters, excluding votes from many rural members and effectively blocking Ishiba.
 Ishiba has the support of about 34% of the public, more than double the 14% for Suga, the second-most popular choice, a Kyodo News survey on the weekend showed.